marcammann/CSMapper/README.md

 ###Custom Types

 Sometimes we defined a custom class as a property of a class.
-And there is a chance that you may receive a JSON response which contains a dictionary for the custom custom object object property defined in your model.
+And there is a chance that you may receive a `NSDictionary` which contains a dictionary for the custom custom object object property defined in your model.
 CSMapper gives us the flexibility to use *__type__* property within the mappings to directly map sub dictionaries to your model class.
 Let's look at an example

 ####Example